Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 So, you can give a few Cheez-Its to your cat, but it’s not recommended.
 Cheez-Its have virtually no nutritional value for cats, so there is no reason a cat should eat them.

-Cats are obligate carnivores, so their diet needs to be primarily meat.
+Cats are obligate carnivores, and their diet needs to be primarily meat.
 Cheez-Its have very little protein, and cats don’t need the carbohydrates.
 In fact, feeding too many can lead to obesity, which can contribute to various health conditions.

 Cat Nutritional Needs